In this guide, you’ll find my personal suggestions for exploring Shanghai on your first visit and getting to know its most interesting spots.

 Final thoughts

 Although I would never live in Shanghai (too expensive and stressful), it is still one of my favorite cities.
-It’s a city of contrasts that perfectly represents China and the rapid development it has experienced in the last decades. where ancient temples stand beside futuristic skyscrapers, and traditional markets coexist with luxury shopping streets.
+It’s a city of contrasts that perfectly represents China and its rapid development over the last few decades. where ancient temples stand beside futuristic skyscrapers, and traditional markets coexist with luxury shopping streets.

 Its efficient public transportation system, particularly the subway, makes exploring the city easy.
 Some people skip in favor of Beijing (here is my guide), and I get it.
-If you are passionate about ancient Chinese history, Shanghai cannot stand in contrast with Beijing, but in my opinion, Shanghai never disappoints.
-It has something to offer to everyone and is the most open-minded and international city in China, which means that it will also be easier to explore than other cities.
+If you are passionate about ancient Chinese history, Shanghai is not comparable to Beijing, but in my opinion, it never disappoints.
+It has something to offer everyone and is the most open-minded and international city in China, making it easier to explore than other cities.